 We make music … happen

-Central Coast Music Academy is a community-based, non-profit organization dedicated to providing music education to students ages eight through 14 years old.
+Central Coast Music Academy is a community-based, non-profit organization dedicated to providing music education to students ages seven through 16 years old.

 Our mission is to instill an appreciation and enthusiasm for music, help children reap the rewards of music and support and enrich the music programs of our schools.